fajarAnd/bm-project-scaffolding/frontend/README.md

 └── types/       - TS types
 ```

+## Authentication

+Login and protected routes are working with backend integration:

+- JWT tokens stored in localStorage (`auth_token` key)
+- Protected routes auto-redirect to login if unauthenticated
+- Token injection via Axios interceptors (automatic headers)
+- Logout clears token and session

+### Development Login

+Backend is currently using stub auth:
+- Email: any valid email format (e.g., `user@example.com`)
+- Password: anything works (validation not enforced yet)
+- User data is mocked by backend, JWT generation is real

+The `AuthContext` manages auth state.
+Use `ProtectedRoute` wrapper for pages that need auth.

 ## Config

 Copy `.env.example` to `.env` if you need to change the API URL.
 Defaults should work fine for local dev.